@@@@@ (5 out of 5)

 Station Eleven is science fiction at its best, a powerful depiction of a dystopian future.

 If you enjoy reading sci-fi, please check out my post, My 27 favorite science fiction novels.
-For other important dystopian novels, see my posts, A brief look at 15 notable dystopian scenarios, My 6 favorite dystopian novels, and 24 compelling dystopian novels in series.
+For other important dystopian novels, see my posts, A brief look at 15 notable dystopian scenarios and 24 compelling dystopian novels in series.
+Also, this is one of the top 10 novels listed in my post, 45 dystopian novels reviewed here.